 My guest author is Dr. Ina Gilmore.
 Dr. Gilmore is a former Infectious Diseases and Internal Medicine physician who knows caregiving as a medical professional, and as a daughter providing care for her aging parents.
-She is founder of CaregivingWithPurpose.com.
+She is founder of CaregivingWithPurpose.com and has also worked briefly at PrescriptionDoctor.
 Her mission is to help caregivers more than survive – to thrive in caregiving.
 Her inspirational experiences will motivate you to study and give you real-world insight into becoming a doctor. -DonO

 The young woman looked up nervously when I entered her hospital room.
 Her jet black hair sharply contrasted her pallid skin and gave her “Snow White’s” coloring.
 In her hospital bed, she looked small and alone.

 On the oncology floor most patients were pale and fragile-looking, usually with a diagnosis of cancer or anemia.
 Whenever someone about my age was admitted it was a shock.
 My heart went out to her as I realized she had a devastating disease.
 And when she raised her deep blue eyes to mine, I saw only fear.